microsoft/botbuilder-dotnet/doc/Build CI/readme.md

 It consists of building and deploying an echo bot configured with the selected adapter.
 Then, it runs some tests against the communication app of the adapter.

-Each adapter has its own bot and test suite.
+Each adapter has its bot and test suite.

 **Configuration**